10 Exotic Fruits in Tonga You Have to Try

 9. Mandarin (Moli Vai Keli)

 Citrus fruit like mandarins used to grow in abundance in Tonga but was wiped out by the Tisteza Virus in the 1970s.
-Today, there is a revival of mandarins grown on the island of ‘Eua, which are imported to Tongan stalls across the islands in the cooler months of March, April, May and June.
+Today, there is a revival of mandarins grown across the islands especially on ‘Eua, which are imported to Tongan stalls across the islands in the cooler months of March, April, May and June.

 Author